 (3) goodwill.
 The Company does not amortize intangible assets with indefinite lives and goodwill.
 Goodwill and other intangible assets with indefinite useful lives are tested for impairment annually or more frequently if events or circumstances indicate the assets might be impaired.
 Such conditions may include an economic downturn or a change in the assessment of future operations.
 The Company performs impairment tests of goodwill at the Company level.
 Such impairment tests for goodwill include comparing the fair value of the appropriate reporting unit (the Company) with its carrying value.
-If the fair value of the reporting unit is lower than its carrying value, then the Company will compare the implied fair value of goodwill is less than its carrying value.
+If the fair value of the reporting unit is lower than its carrying value, then the Company will compare the implied fair value of goodwill to its carrying value.
+Impairment losses are recognized whenever the implied fair value of goodwill is than its carrying value.
 The Company performs impairment tests for indefinite-lived intangible assets by comparing the fair value of each indefinite-lived intangible asset unit to its carrying value.
 The Company recognizes an impairment charge if the asset's carrying value exceeds its estimated fair value.
 The Company completed its most recent annual impairment analyses as of September 30, 2012.
 Based upon the results of these analyses, the Company has concluded that no impairment of its goodwill or other intangible assets was indicated.

 Impairment of Long-Lived Assets-In accordance with FASB ASC Topic 360, "Property, Plant and Equipment", the Company's long-lived assets, such as property and equipment and intangible assets with definite lives are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset.
+If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 We periodically evaluate the appropriateness of remaining depreciable lives assigned to long-lived assets, including assets that may be subject to a management plan for disposition.